autr/wsapi/README.md

 Your WebSockets server should implement the logic for WSAPI, with an example given in `test/server.js`.

-This logic is pretty much: *return the same timestamp*.
+Server logic is pretty much: *return the same timestamp*.

 ## Methods